-115.15(d) Policy D4-4.8 Security Camera Operations, Section III (B), page 4 states "As authorized by the CAO, stationary security cameras should be positioned where placement will enhance security operations as to view live monitoring of visual images in areas where offenders may be located...Security cameras may be placed in restroom/shower areas when barriers or camera positioning prevents the capture of images of genitals, buttocks, or female breasts."
-On page 5 of this same policy it states, "The CAO will designate authorized staff to review visual images at the original source as it relates to their assigned job duties as outlined in standard operating procedures.
+115.15(d) Policy D4-4.8 Security Camera Operations, Section III (B), page 5 states "As authorized by the CAO, stationary security cameras should be positioned where placement will enhance security operations as to view live monitoring of visual images in areas where offenders may be located...Security cameras may be placed in restroom/shower areas when barriers or camera positioning prevents the capture of images of genitals, buttocks, or female breasts.
+Exceptions will be allowed with approval from the appropriate deputy division director."
+On page 6 of this same policy it states, "The CAO will designate authorized staff to review visual images at the original source as it relates to their assigned job duties as outlined in standard operating procedures.
 Access to visual images and recordings should be limited in order to maintain integrity and security.
-Custody posts designated for the specific purpose of viewing offender confinement within living environments where use of restroom, showers, strip cells, etc., occur shall be designated as same gender posts with the approval from the appropriate deputy division director."
+Custody posts designated for the specific purpose of viewing offender confinement within living environments where use of restroom, showers, strip cells, etc., occur shall be designated as same gender posts with the approval from the appropriate deputy division director.
+The Warden, Deputy Warden, Assistant Warden, Chief of Custody, Investigators, Functional Unit Managers, Shift Commanders, Lieutenants and Electronic Technicians are authorized to review visual images at the original source."

-WERDCC has also implemented additional policies that allow inmates to shower, perform bodily functions, and change clothing without non-medical staff of the opposite gender viewing their genitals.
+WMCC has also implemented additional policies that allow inmates to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their genitals.
 IS & SOP version of 6-1.3 Offender Personal Appearance and Grooming, Section III (A)(1) states, "Offenders must be dressed at all times as nudity is not permitted at any time other than when taking a shower or to address hygienic and bodily functions.
+Offender clothing shall be clean at all times and not worn in any manner or style to identify with or against a gang in accordance with institutional services procedures regarding offender conduct rules and sanctions.
+Offenders may be required to have clothing laundered at other than normal times due to sanitation or medical needs.
 Offenders should use privacy barriers provided when using the restroom and when changing clothes."